kalisjoshua/newSlides/rest-ful.md

 ---

-# Why Follow Best Practices?
+# Why Does Anyone Care?

 ---